mohammad-oghli/CV-Models-Service/README.md

 It contains 3 pre-trained DL models which can be used in image processing and recognition.

+The DL models are deployed as microservices and you can embed them on any application with one line of code using the provided Models API endpoints.

 ## Models
 Currently, Deployed Deep Learning Models: